DataDog/documentation/content/en/metrics/explorer.md

 Use the query editor to customize the graph displayed on the Metrics Explorer page.

-You can specify the time frame in the top right corner of the page, the default is **Past 1 Hour**.
+You can specify the time frame in the top right corner of the page.
+The default is **Past 1 Hour**.

 {{< img src="metrics/explorer/metrics_explorer.png" alt="Metrics Explorer displaying two queries on a bar graph" style="width:80%;" >}}